systemslab/popper-paper/paper/paper.md

 simple, there are `paper/` and `experiments/` folders, and every experiment has a `datasets/` folder in it.

+![A sample workflow a paper reviewer or reader would use to read a Popperized article.
+This article uses (1) Docker/GitHub to store source and deploy code, (2) Ansible/CloudLab to deploy the system on real hardware, and (3) cloud storage systems to store large data files.
+(4) Jupyter/Binder/Latex are then used to visualize and interact with the results post-mortem on the reader's local machine.
+Popper is tool agnostic, so GitHub can be replaced with SVN, Ansible with Puppet, etc.](figures/wflow.png){#fig:review-workflow}

 An example paper project is shown in @Lst:dir.
 A paper repository is composed primarily of the article text and experiment orchestration logic.
 The actual code that gets executed by an experiment is not part